 There are no other hand tools that are based in America that make much more items than the company itself.

-Apex Tool Group created one of the most premier brands for hand tools known to many as Crescent.
+Apex Tool Group created one of the premier brands for hand tools known to many as Crescent.
 Crescent is also known around the world as they are one of the most known hand tool manufacturers.

 The Crescent Tool Company was first known in 1907.
 Karl Peterson, who was an inventor and Swedish immigrant, founded the company.

-Crescent brand is one of the successful brands around the world.
+Crescent brand is one of the most successful brands around the world.
 Several manufacturers tried to imitate their tools, but no one succeeded in imitating such an excellent tool.

 The enormous hand tool and hardware manufacturer in China is the Maxpower tool group company.
 They started manufacturing in 1968, and they first started in Wendeng County.